Policy Exchange: Education

-Policy Exchange's work on education is acknowledged as some of its most influential contribution to debate – Schools Week wrote in February 2017 that "Policy Exchange's power can be seen in the impressive number of policies foreshadowed in their reports: reducing the frequency of Ofsted inspections, sharpening up accountability, removing vocational qualifications from league tables in favour of a focus on so-called academic GCSEs."
+Schools Week wrote in February 2017 that "Policy Exchange's power can be seen in the impressive number of policies foreshadowed in their reports: reducing the frequency of Ofsted inspections, sharpening up accountability, removing vocational qualifications from league tables in favour of a focus on so-called academic GCSEs."

-More Homes: Fewer Empty Buildings

-In March 2011, Policy Exchange published a report that argued government should reform the Use Classes Order to make it much easier to move buildings and land from Use Classes A (retail) and B (employment) to C3 (dwelling houses).
-The report postulated that such a move would result in a more collaborative and flexible development model that delivers both more and better development.

-In April 2011, the Government produced a consultation document on reducing planning controls relating to the conversion of commercial properties to residential use.
-The results of the public consultation were published in July 2012.
-The summary document showed that just 12% of respondents supported the proposed reform of the use class order in relation to commercial to residential conversion.
-In January 2013 various news sources reported that the Planning Minister Nick Boles was planning on pushing ahead with the reform of the use class order, in line with the Policy Exchange proposals of 2011.

 Modernising the United Kingdom

 In August 2019, Policy Exchange published a report looking at ways the new Conservative government could work to modersnise the United Kingdom.
-The report argued that the new government should pursue a 'Grand Strategy to modernise the United Kingdom, drawing on the strength of the Union to stimulate local areas through both an audacious programme of infrastructure investment and further devolution of powers.'
+The report argued that the new government should pursue a "Grand Strategy to modernise the United Kingdom, drawing on the strength of the Union to stimulate local areas through both an audacious programme of infrastructure investment and further devolution of powers."

 It pushed for greater devolution and enhancement of community and government partnerships.
 The report was cited as an insight into how Johnson's government plan to strengthen the Union.

 McDonnellomics

-In October 2019, in anticipation of the UK December election, Policy Exchange published McDonnellomics: How Labour's economic agenda would transform the UK.
+In October 2019, in anticipation of the UK December election, Policy Exchange published McDonnellomics: How Labour's Economic Agenda Would Transform the UK.
 The paper looked at John McDonnell's policy approach and political inspiration.
-It argued that ‘‘McDonnellomics' would represent the biggest shift in UK economic policy since the advent of Thatcherism.'
+It argued that "'McDonnellomics' would represent the biggest shift in UK economic policy since the advent of Thatcherism."

-Lord Mandelson wrote a foreword to the paper and argued: "Instead of moving Britain forward, with new ideas and utilising the opportunities that digital technology and AI, for example, offer us to transform the economy and public services, a Corbyn-McDonnell government wants to reassert the statist mindset that New Labour disavowed."
+Peter Mandelson wrote a foreword to the paper and argued: "Instead of moving Britain forward, with new ideas and utilising the opportunities that digital technology and AI, for example, offer us to transform the economy and public services, a Corbyn-McDonnell government wants to reassert the statist mindset that New Labour disavowed."